contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 ### 4.2.7 Plan Meetings, Lessons, and Activities with Clear Purposes

-Seek the Spirit’s guidance in planning meetings, lessons, and activities that have clear purposes.
+Seek inspiration from the Lord in planning meetings, lessons, and activities that have clear purposes.
 These purposes should strengthen individuals and families, bring them closer to Christ, and help accomplish God’s work of salvation and exaltation (see [chapters 1](1-work-of-salvation-and-exaltation.md) and [2](2-supporting-individuals-and-families.md)).
-When planning, follow the principles in [chapters 20](20-activities.md) and [29](29-meetings-in-the-church.md).
+When planning, follow the principles in [4.4.2](4-leadership-in-the-church-of-jesus-christ.md#442-preparation-for-council-meetings) and in [chapters 20](20-activities.md) and [29](29-meetings-in-the-church.md).

-Make long-term plans for your organization.
-Keep an annual calendar.
-Focus on encouraging members’ spiritual growth.

 ### 4.2.8 Evaluating Your Efforts

 Regularly review your responsibilities and spiritual growth as a leader.
 Consider also the growth of those you lead.
-Unit, priesthood quorum, and other organization leaders can review the key indicators, the quarterly report, and other reports in [Leader and Clerk Resources](https://lcr.churchofjesuschrist.org) to see where there is progress and where there is potential for growth.

 Your success as a leader is measured primarily by your commitment to helping God’s children become faithful disciples of Jesus Christ.
 Because all people have agency, some may choose to depart from the covenant path.
 At times this may discourage you, but as you turn to the Lord, He will lift and comfort you (see [Alma 26:27](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/26.27?lang=eng#p27)).
 You can know that the Lord is pleased with your efforts as you feel the Spirit working through you.